 - Las Vegas with teens is an amazing getaway in the US, full of fun and adventure

 50fly is an indoor trampoline park in Chiang Mai.
 It is a world of fun for teenagers in Chiang Mai.
-You bounce jump, do flips and flops.
-You can play trampoline sports such as volleyball, balloon tag, basketball. for the more adventurous there is even rock climbing, an obstacle course and a trick pit.
+You bounce, jump and do flips and flops.
+You can play trampoline sports such as volleyball, balloon tag, and basketball.
+For the more adventurous there is even rock climbing, an obstacle course and a trick pit.
 If you have younger kids there’s a special play area for them to have fun.
 Prices are charged by the hour.

 Book your trampoline fun at 50FLY today before you arrive

 Epic family holiday destinations: 34 interesting things to do in Bangkok with teens